A group is a way to narrow in the population for data aggregation & visualization.

 No Limitations

 There are no limited on the number of teams, groups, or athletes you can have in the HD System.
-You can also give unlimited user logins to your organization (i.e. strength & conditioning coaches, physical therapist, athletic trainers, athletes, etc).
+You can also give unlimited user logins to your organization (i.e. strength & conditioning coaches, physical therapists, athletic trainers, athletes, etc).

 Selecting Groups